BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 * I should practice how to turn math into code.
 Explore [scipy.linalg turtorial](https://github.com/BrianYang2013/JHU_AI_Journey/blob/main/50%20-%20Coding/EN%20625.250%20-%20Linear%20Algeba.ipynb)

 2021-06- W2 Reflect:
+* Chapter 7, Problem set 7.7, Problem 20: Algebra perspective or group of equations, but not individual equation.
+*

 # Thought for the week
 * “Obvious is the most dangerous word in mathematics.”  —  Eric Temple Bell